mwanji/toml4j/README.md

 ### Converting Objects To TOML

 You can write any arbitrary object to a TOML `String`, `File`, `Writer`, or `OutputStream` with a `TomlWriter`.
 Each TomlWriter instance is customisable, immutable and threadsafe, so it can be reused and passed around.
-Constants are ignored.
+Constants and transient fields are ignored.

 ```java
 class AClass {